SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/5_setup_apiclient.md

     Add the key `AI-Resource-Group` and your value, typically `default`.

-    You know from Business Acceleretor Hub --> `AI Core --> lm --> sceanrios --> Get list of scenarios` that you need this additional header parameter.
+    You know from Business Accelerator Hub --> `AI Core --> lm --> scenarios --> Get list of scenarios` that you need this additional header parameter.

      ![](images/api_07_pman_header.png)

 11. Click **Send** and check the result.
-You should see the scenario id "foundation-models" in the response body.
+You should see the scenario ID "foundation-models" in the response body.

      ![](images/api_08_pman_response.png)